 The first source I use to explore radio content are 'Community Radio Compendia'.
 These booklets have regularly been published as part of 'CRS Sammelan', a facilitator event for community radio stations.
-They provide a one-page fact sheet on each participating station, including a short description of the radio's main focus area and content.
-For radios that did not participate, the information is enriched with information from radios' websites (if available).
-In total, I collect content information on 248 radios.
-After identifying the main topics, I go through all the texts, manually marking words related
+They provide a one-page fact sheet on each partici-

-&lt;sup>6Specifically, I compute the average altitude and ruggedness within the 5km surrounding the reported location, hence, following the DHS' practices for computing geographic controls.
+Specifically, I compute the average altitude and ruggedness within the 5km surrounding the reported location, hence, following the DHS' practices for computing geographic controls.

-&lt;sup>7The data is visualized in Figure B.6 (in Appendix).
+8 The data is visualized in Figure B.6 (in Appendix).

-&lt;sup>8Travel times to the nearest city are based on Weiss et al. (2018).
+Travel times to the nearest city are based on Weiss et al. (2018).
 They define a high-density urban area "[...] as a contiguous area with 1,500 or more inhabitants per square kilometer or a majority of built-up land cover coincident with a population centre of at least 50,000 inhabitants" (p.333).